 State-fund employers

-COHE pilot financial incentives are a cost to claim and will appear on your periodic statement if your worker visits a pilot provider.
-These pilots will be evaluated after twelve months to understand:
+The pilots' financial incentives are a cost to claim and will appear on your periodic statement if your worker visits a pilot provider.
+These pilots will be evaluated to understand:

 Self-insured employers

-The COHE incentive pilot and participating providers are using these best practices with all workers.
+The incentive pilots' providers are using these best practices with all workers.
 We encourage participating providers to include self-insured workers in these pilots.
 For more information, please go to the self-insured employer's website.
-Please note that SQCP provider incentives will appear as part of MARFS (Chapter 22) and are payable on all claims.
+Please note that SQCP provider incentives do appear as part of MARFS (Chapter 22) and are payable on all claims.

 To understand the special local codes being piloted and the amounts being paid, refer to our Pilot's Special Fee Schedule.